-The Board is responsible for the establishment and implementation by management of the Remuneration Policies for the Company and is authorised to review and approve the remuneration plans and programs that fall within the Remuneration Policies.
-Policies, plans and programs are either defined at the AIL Group level or follow the AmTrust Group principles with variation as appropriate to the Company with regard to prevailing regulatory and/or legislative requirements.
+The Remuneration and Nominations Committee is responsible for the establishment and implementation by management of the Remuneration Policy for the Company and is authorised to review and approve the remuneration plans and programs that fall within the Remuneration Policy.
+Plans and programmes are either defined at the AIL Group level or follow the AmTrust Group principles with variation as appropriate to the Company with regard to prevailing regulatory and/or legislative requirements.